minetest/minetest/doc/lua_api.md

 ```

 For old translation files, consider using the script `mod_translation_updater.py`
-in the Minetest [modtools](https://github.com/minetest/modtools) repository to
+in the Luanti [modtools](https://github.com/minetest/modtools) repository to
 generate and update translation files automatically from the Lua sources.

 Gettext translation file format